winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 I described some recent work that measures how words changing over time.

 I'm particularly interested
-in how other kinds of semanic variation influence historic change.
+in how other kinds of semantic variation influence historic change.
 For example,
 it's common far a new interpretation of a word to start in a smaller speech community and gain more widespread usage over time.
-Likewise, facets of an individual's lingustic style may be picked up by others
+Likewise, facets of an individual's linguistic style may be picked up by others
 (like how Johnstone's sister uses her dad's _Aaahh_) and in that way contribute to historic change